The Science of Aquaculture Lighting

-However, in the past five years, LED technology in lighting has progressed so that custom designed lighting for aquaculture species is now possible.
-With LED lighting a farm manager can select specific wavelength, intensity and photoperiod in a single light source.
+LED lighting technologies have significantly progressed so that custom designed lighting for aquaculture species is now possible.
+With species-specific LED lighting, a farm manager can select specific wavelength, intensity and photoperiod in a single light source.

-ONCE® provides species-specific lighting for marine and freshwater operations.
-ONCE® AquaShift® lighting systems are suitable for overhead or submersed application and will stand up to the harsh environments of aquaculture facilities and Mother Nature.
+ONCE® AquaShift® species-specific lighting systems for marine and freshwater operations are suitable for overhead or submersed applications.
+The Built For Your Barn® design will stand up to the harsh environments of aquaculture facilities.
 The science behind the lighting ensures that the light input has the desired effect on the animal while the LED lighting systems provides substantial energy savings in comparison to traditional incandescent and compact flourescent (CFL) lighting systems.

 The Right Lighting Program